 We require all application material(s) be submitted directly to the Health Professions Advising and Applications Office (HPAAO).
 If you fail to do so, be aware we will not be responsible for any delays in processing your file.
 Complete the following and submit in one envelope to:

 Roanoke, VA 24015

-A meeting with the advisor is not required.
-If you have questions, it is suggested that any meeting not be conducted until after all transcripts have been submitted to the advisor.
-You may contact the advisor directly after that time by, email, or if needed in her office, You should follow the steps below.
+A meeting with the Health Professions Advising and Applications Office (HPAAO) team is not required.
+If you have questions, it is suggested that any meeting not be conducted until after all official transcripts have been submitted to the HPAAO.
+You may contact a member of the team directly after that time by email, or if needed in the office.
+In addition, the pre-health advisor, Ms. Rhonda Perdue (firstname.lastname@example.org) can assist you with career planning and course selections.
+You may schedule a meeting with Ms. Perdue using Navigate as well.
+You should follow the steps below.

 1. Apply to VWCC.

 If you are not a current VWCC student, apply to the college by completing a VWCC Application.
 Please make sure you indicate your plan of study as Career Studies Certificate: Introduction to Surgical Technology (curricular/credit classes) on the college application.

 All NEW students intending to enroll in classes at Virginia Western should consider contacting the Enrollment Center staff in Chapman Hall, if they have basic questions about direct enrollment, course requirements, financial aid, etc. You may need an appointment to visit the Enrollment Center and it’s a great way to learn more about available resources.
 They may allow walk-in appointments as well.
 They will refer you to A New Student Advisor, if needed, or to one of the pre-admission advisor for Surgical Technology, when necessary.